Sources

 April 26: Sergei Korolev officially becomes a chief designer of OKB-1, the developer of the Soviet long-range ballistic missiles.

-Within R-3 ballistic missile program, Korolev team studies a multistage version of the rocket capable of launching a satellite.
+Within R-3 ballistic missile program, Korolev team studies a multistage version of a rocket capable of launching a satellite.

-July: The first rocket (German A-4 with WAC "Bumper" second stage) blasts off from Cape Canaveral.
+July: The first rocket (German A-4 with a WAC "Bumper" second stage) blasts off from Cape Canaveral, Florida.

 Sept.
 30: The First International Astronautics Congress convenes in Paris, creating International Federation of Astronautics.